NicoHood/Hoodloader/Readme.md

 ---------
 See the [HID project](https://github.com/NicoHood/HID) for changelog, bugs, installing instructions and more information of the main feature.
+It contains an easy to use API for all HID functions and examples for each device.

 Deactivate HID function
 -----------------------